 - 5.1 Warranty and Complaint Resolution - 5.1.1 Warranty The contractor will guarantee that the product complies with all specification requirements, technical proposal declarations, and provisions set forth in the program Supplement. - 5.1.2 Complaint Resolution Customer complaint resolution procedures will be included in the technical proposal.
 These procedures will include: a point of contact, investigation steps, intent to cooperate with AMS, and product replacement or monetary compensation.
-The procedures will be used to resolve product complaints from recipient agencies or AMS. - 5.2 Checkloading Invoice for payment must be supported by: - 5.2.1 Recipient's signature on the bill of lading; - 5.2.2 Consignee's receipt evidencing date shipped and received; or - 5.2.3 Other commercial receipt evidencing delivery of the product.
+The procedures will be used to resolve product complaints from recipient agencies or AMS. - 5.2 Contractor Checkloading - 5.2.1 Contractor will perform checkloading examinations at the time of shipment and issue contractor's certificate to accompany each shipment that includes all of the following information: - 5.2.1.1 Purchase Order Number/Purchase Order Line Item Number; - 5.2.1.2 Sales Order Number and Sales Order Line Item Number; - 5.2.1.3 Destination of shipment; - 5.2.1.4 Name of Product and applicable Material Number; - 5.2.1.5 Shipping Date;